Model Selection in Contextual Stochastic Bandit Problems: Omitted proofs of Section

-\paragraph{Modified step $2$'s rewards.} We introduce the following small modification to the algorithm's feedback.
-This will become useful to control $\EE{I_B}$.
-Instead of sending the master the unadulterated $r_{t,j}^{(2)}$ feedback, at all time step $t$, all bases will send the following modified feedback:
+\paragraph*{Biased step $2$'s rewards. } We set the bias functions to $b_j(s) =\frac{U(s, \delta)}{s}$ in Algorithm~\ref{Alg:smooth_meta-algorithm}.
+This will become useful to control $\EE{\mathrm{I}_B}$.
+Instead of sending the meta-algorithm the unadulterated $2r_{t,j}^{(2)}$ feedback, at all time step $t$, all bases will send the following modified feedback:

 This reward satisfies: